tuan188/MGiGen/README.md

 ## 1. Create Template:
 ### 1.1.
 Base Template:
-The Base Template contains necessary files for a scene in the [Clean Architecture](https://github.com/tuan188/MGCleanArchitecture) pattern.
+The Base Template contains necessary files for a screen using the [Clean Architecture](https://github.com/tuan188/MGCleanArchitecture) pattern.

 Open Terminal, navigate to the folder you want to save the files and run:

 ```
-$ igen template base <Scene_Name>
+$ igen template base <Scene_Name> [--window]
 ```

+#### Options:

+`--window`: use UIWindow instead of UINavigationController in the Navigator.

 The first time you use the `template` command, you need to enter your project information: